Arijeet10/Movie-Browser/README.md

     npm install

+  -go to https://www.themoviedb.org/settings/api to get api key

+  -create a new file .env in backend folder

+    New-Item .env

+  -go to .env file and create a variable API_KEY and assign your api key to that variable

-  -after installing run the server
+  -after saving the file run the server

     npm start